Increasing Access to Eye Care

 To address this gap in health care, special federal appropriations created the IHS-JVN Teleophthalmology Program in 2000.
 The program uses innovative telemedicine technology developed at the Joslin Diabetes Center to provide diabetic retinal exams to AI/AN with diabetes.
 These exams are provided as part of the primary care visit and do not require a separate trip to an eye care specialist.

-JVN annual and cumulative imaging volume since inception, 2000 through 2012.
-Annual and Cumulative volumes increased yearly at a steady rate.
-Cumulative volumes reached a maximum level of 14,000 and the annual volume reached a maximum of 11,897.
+JVN annual and cumulative imaging volume since inception, 2000 through 2021.
+Annual volume reached a maximum of 29,994 and the Cumulative volumes reached a maximum level of 265,837

 The IHS-JVN Teleophthalmology Program is currently available at over 80 IHS/Tribal/Urban primary care clinics, which allows patients to obtain a diabetic retinal exam during a regularly scheduled medical appointment.
 Clinic staff captures images of the patient's eyes using a digital camera without the use of dilating eye drops.
 Special computer software transmits the images to the IHS-JVN National Reading Center located in Phoenix, AZ.
 IHS eye doctors specially trained by the Joslin Diabetes Center interpret the images and generate a report that is available for the patient's primary care provider.
 The report includes the level of diabetic retinopathy, presence of any non-diabetic eye disease and recommended treatment or other management.